 Drinking fountains: The drinking fountains will not be in use to avoid saliva contamination.
 Students will need to bring their own drinks and we will provide bottled drinks to ensure that all children are not thirsty.

 Masks: Masks must be worn by everyone over the age of 12 (including parents) while on campus with the exception of teachers who can choose to wear a Perspex visor when teaching.
 The exception to this is when eating/drinking.
-If parents of Primary School children wish for their child to wear a mask, then of course they can.
+Currently, Year 5 and 6 students are also required to wear a mask while on campus.
+If parents of other Primary School children wish for their child to wear a mask, then of course they can.